isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2026-03-02-post-COS 2026: MINISTRY OF LAW RESPONSE BY MR EDWIN TONG SC, MINISTER FOR LAW.md

 33.&nbsp;At the same time, we recognise the value that foreign law firms and lawyers bring to our industry and the wider economy.

 {:start="34"}
-34.&nbsp;<u>Ms Cassandra Lee</u> mentioned balancing between open competitiveness and preserving a Singapore core.
+34.&nbsp;Ms Cassandra Lee mentioned balancing between open competitiveness and preserving a Singapore core.

 {:start="35"}
 35.&nbsp;We agree.
 The two can co-exist.